I Dyed My Hair And Only My Roots Change Color | Top Solutions To Follow!

 - To perform this process, just comb your hair.

 - Add the 20-volume developer and also bleach powder to a plastic bowl.

 - Apply this mixture only to your root section and leave them like this for 10-15 minutes.

 Guide To Even The Roots Color If They Have Excessively Absorbed The Dye

 When the root section excessively and highly absorbs the dye, this process is given the name of color saturation.
 The hair fibers present on the root section absorb more dye, react speedily to the coloring process, and become too light.
-Hair present on the roots is generally the newest hair, that is why they often change shade whenever a dye is applied.
+Hair present on the roots is generally the newest hair, which is why they often change shade whenever a dye is applied.

-- Prepare a mixture by adding a normal shampoo and also the 20 volume developer.
+- Prepare a mixture by adding a normal shampoo and also the 20-volume developer.